-At this station, partners listen to a book on tape.
+At this station, partners listen to a book online.
 When they're done they draw a picture of their favorite part and take it home!
 Often times they like to revisit familiar books and read them over and over again.
-A current favorite is I Stink by Kate McMullan.
+This helps with fluency and engagement in reading new and old books.
+A current favorite is Dem Bones by Bob Barner.

 2. Math Tub Station

 Here partners play together with math manipulatives, including pattern blocks, building cubes, geoboards, and other hands-on math items.
 This helps them gain skills with patterning, constructing and planning, problem-solving, and spatial-awareness.

 3. ABC Workstation

 Here there are three options for activities related to reading and writing.
 Below is a picture of one game - sorting our names by syllable.
 When they find a letter, they write it down on their paper until they find them all!
 This station also includes two other letter games this week.

 This is always a favorite - using Ms. Woods' computer!
 I set up the internet browser to go to our class blog, and they click on "Websites for Kindergarteners" on the righthand side, then choose any of the learning games there.
 I regularly add literacy, math and science learning games on this link.

 5. Games & Puzzles StationHere kids get to pick from letter-, word- and number-related puzzles and board games.
 This is also a popular choice during free choice time!

 Partners can read books together from our classroom library!
 They haven't learned any strategies for this yet; in the future, they'll practice "choral reading" (reading the words at the same time) and "echo reading" (one reads, the other echoes).

 Our classroom iPad is filled with learning games related to reading, writing, spelling, math and science.
 This station is also great for learning to take turns, since there is only one tablet and several partners. :)